PrzemyslawKotDev/projects/README.md

-*** This section is under development ***

 My projects:

 1. Korki w domu ( https://korkiwdomu.netlify.app/ ) - here you can find in very early stage english learning platform.
-Project is currently under development.
+Project is currently suspended.
 Plans:
 - recreate the layout according to the client -> ✔
 - create routes -> ✔